anewton1998/draft-regext-rdap-simple-redaction/draft-regext-rdap-simple-redaction.md

 # Background

-[@?RFC9537] defines a redaction extension for the Registration Data Access Protocol (RDAP), which is a complex mechanism that has been shown to be difficult to implement.

-This document defines a simpler redaction extension, "simple redaction", that is achieved through a narrower scope of features.
+This document defines a simple redaction extension, "simple redaction", that is achieved through a narrow scope of features.
 Simple redaction only defines redaction in JSON strings of RDAP responses.
 This narrowed scope meets the purposes of known redaction policies, such as the [ICANN Registration Data Policy](https://www.icann.org/resources/pages/registration-data-policy-2024-02-21-en), where redaction is applied against "personal data" which is only found in JSON strings in the RDAP specification ([@!RFC9083]).
-The only place in RDAP where booleans or integers are used in the base specification [@!RFC9083] are in the DNSSEC portion of the domain object class, and there is unlikely to be policy for redaction such information as it also visible in the public DNS.
+The only place in RDAP where booleans or integers are used in the base specification of [@!RFC9083] are in the DNSSEC portion of the domain object class, and there is unlikely to be policy for redaction of such information as it also visible in the public DNS.

 This specification does not require the removal of JSON values or components that would otherwise make the resulting JSON invalid according to [@!RFC9083] nor semantically invalid according to [@!RFC9083] or [@!RFC7095].

-This specification allows for parts of a string to be redacted, which cannot be done with [@?RFC9537].

-Finally, this specification has the benefit that if an RDAP client does not recognize this extension and simply passes the data onto the user, in many contexts the user may still understand that the information is redacted.
+Finally, this specification has the benefit that if an RDAP client does not recognize this extension and simply passes the redaction signals onto the user, in some contexts the user may still understand that the information is redacted.

 The following is an example of an RDAP response using simple redaction: